 Silver State Fair Housing Council (SSFHC) provides enforcement activities to ensure equal housing opportunity for all residents of Nevada.
 In addition to answering questions about housing discrimination and assisting clients in requesting reasonable accommodations and modifications, SSFHC may conduct a variety of enforcement activities to verify incidents of housing discrimination and will assist clients in filing complaints.

 Following complaint intake, enforcement activities, and assessment of the information gathered, SSFHC staff will meet with you to discuss all of your options for relief.
-These options include, but are not limited to, filing a claim with the U.S. Department of Housing & Urban Development (HUD) and/or consulting with a private attorney or legal services about filing a lawsuit.
+These options include, but are not limited to, filing a claim and/or consulting with a private attorney or legal services about filing a lawsuit.

 SSFHC provides assistance in requesting reasonable accommodations and modifications.